lightning/bolts/02-peer-protocol.md

 A node which doesn't time out HTLCs risks channel failure (see "Risks With HTLC Timeouts").

+A node which sends `update_fulfill_htlc` before the sender is also committed to the HTLC risks losing funds.

 If the onion is malformed, the upstream node won't be able to extract a key to generate a response, hence the special failure message which